potassco/clorm/docs/index.rst

 Introduction
 ------------

-Clorm is a Python library that provides an Object Relational Mapping (ORM) interface to the Clingo Answer Set Programming (ASP) solver.
+Clorm is a Python library that provides an Object Relational Mapper (ORM)-like interface to the Clingo Answer Set Programming (ASP) solver.
 It allows *facts* to be asserted to, and extracted from, the ASP solver in an intuitive and easy to use way.
 The goal of this library is to supplement the existing Clingo API to